 The Board has delegated authority to various Board committees to enable them to oversee certain specific responsibilities based on their terms of reference.
 The terms of reference of each Board committee set out the responsibilities of the Board committee, conduct of meetings including quorum, voting requirements and qualifications for Board committee membership.
-All our Board committees comprise Non-Executive Directors only.
-Any change to the terms of reference for any Board committee requires
+All our Board

-Board committee members Composition requirements Other key requirements Nominating Committee (NC) Mr Ho Tian Yee (Chairperson and Lead Independent Director) Mr Peter Seah Dr Bonghan Cho Mrs Ow Foong Pheng Mr Tham Sai Choy In accordance with the requirements of the Banking CG Regulations, a majority (three out of five members of the NC including the NC Chairperson) are Non-executive and Independent Directors (INED).
+Board committee members Composition requirements Other key requirements Nominating Committee (NC) Mr Tham Sai Choy (Chairperson) Mr Olivier Lim (Lead independent director) Dr Bonghan Cho Ms Punita Lal Mr Peter Seah Mrs Ow Foong Pheng In accordance with the requirements of the Banking CG Regulations, a majority (four out of six members of the NC including the NC Chairperson) are Non-Executive and Independent Directors (INED).
 The lead independent director is a member of the NC.
-All NC members are required to be re- appointed by the Board annually.
-Under the Banking CG Regulations, every NC member shall hold office until the next annual general meeting following that member's appointment and shall be eligible for re-appointment.
+All NC members are required to be reappointed by the Board annually.
+Under the Banking CG Regulations, every NC member shall hold office until the next annual general meeting following that member's appointment, and shall be eligible for re-appointment.
 The appointment and re-appointment of NC members require the prior approval of MAS.
-Board Executive Committee (EXCO) Mr Peter Seah (Chairperson) Mr Ho Tian Yee Mr Olivier Lim In accordance with the requirements of the Banking CG Regulations, a majority (two out of three members of the EXCO) are INEDs.
-Audit Committee (AC) Mr Tham Sai Choy (Chairperson) Mr Peter Seah Dr Bonghan Cho Mrs Ow Foong Pheng Mr Andre Sekulic In accordance with the requirements of the Banking CG Regulations, a majority (three out of the five members of the AC including the AC Chairperson) are INEDs.
+Board Executive Committee (EXCO) Mr Peter Seah (Chairperson) Mr Olivier Lim Mr Anthony Lim In accordance with the requirements of the Banking CG Regulations, a majority (two out of three members of the EXCO) are INEDs.
+Audit Committee (AC) Mr Tham Sai Choy (Chairperson) Dr Bonghan Cho Mr Andre Sekulic Mr Peter Seah Mrs Ow Foong Pheng In accordance with the requirements of the Banking CG Regulations, a majority (three out of the five members of the AC including the AC Chairperson) are INEDs.
 Mr Tham possesses an accounting qualification and was formerly the managing partner and Head of Audit of KPMG, Singapore.
 All members of the AC are Non-Executive Directors, and have recent and relevant accounting or related financial management expertise or experience.
-Board Risk Management Committee (BRMC) Ms Euleen Goh (Chairperson) Mr Peter Seah Mr Ho Tian Yee Mr Nihal Kaviratne Mr Olivier Lim Mr Danny Teoh Mr Tham Sai Choy All BRMC members are non-executive Directors, which exceeds the requirements of the Banking CG Regulations.
+Board Risk Management Committee (BRMC) Ms Euleen Goh (Chairperson) Mr Olivier Lim Mr Tham Sai Choy Mr Anthony Lim Mr Peter Seah Mr Ho Tian Yee All BRMC members are non- executive Directors, which exceeds the requirements of the Banking CG Regulations.
 All BRMC members are appropriately qualified to discharge their responsibilities, and have the relevant technical financial expertise in risk disciplines or businesses.
-Compensation and Management Development Committee (CMDC) Mr Andre Sekulic (Chairperson) Mr Peter Seah Ms Euleen Goh Mr Olivier Lim Mr Nihal Kaviratne In accordance with the requirements of the Banking CG Regulations, a majority (three out of the five members of the CMDC including the CMDC Chairperson) are INEDs.
+Compensation and Management Development Committee (CMDC) Mr Andre Sekulic (Chairperson) Dr Bonghan Cho Ms Punita Lal Mr Peter Seah Ms Euleen Goh In accordance with the requirements of the Banking CG Regulations, a majority (three out of the five members of the CMDC including the CMDC Chairperson) are INEDs.
 The CMDC has direct access to senior management and works closely with the BRMC and the AC when performing its role.
-Ms Euleen Goh, Mr Olivier Lim, Mr Peter Seah and Mr Nihal Kaviratne are also members of the BRMC while Mr Peter Seah and Mr Andre Sekulic are members of the AC.
-As a result of their membership in other Board committees, the members of the CMDC are able to make strategic remuneration decisions in an informed and holistic manner.